-2. Ozone (O3)
+(2) Ozone (O3)

-Ozone is a gas that is formed when volatile organic compounds (VOCs) and NO_x both byproducts of internal combustion engine exhaust-undergo slow photochemical reactions in the presence of sunlight.
+Ozone is a gas that is formed when VOCs and NOx-both byproducts of internal combustion engine exhaust-undergo slow photochemical reactions in the presence of sunlight.
 Ozone concentrations are generally highest during the summer months when direct sunlight, light wind, and warm temperature conditions are favorable.
 Ozone is one of the most important air pollutants affecting human health in regions like Southern California.
 Ozone is a molecule built of three atoms of oxygen linked together in a very energetic combination.
 When ozone comes into contact with a surface it rapidly releases this extra force in the form of chemical energy.
 When this happens in biological systems, such as the respiratory tract, this energy can cause damage to sensitive tissues in the upper and lower airways.